brassil/newsflash/contributing.md

 <img src="https://raw.githubusercontent.com/ahadik/newsflash/guidelines/info_assets/success_message.png" width=400>

 ###Submitting your Changes
 Once you've successfully rebased and squashed, it's finally time to push and submit your code for review!
-Push your code to your remote branch
+Push your code to your remote branch:

 	git push origin my_new_branch

+If you're pushing to a branch again - that is you've already pushed code and you're pushing some more - you might face an error indicating that the remote branch is ahead of your local.
+Take the time to see if changes have been made to that branch not from your local machine (perhaps editing directly on GitHub) and if necessary, circumvent this error by force pushing (`git push -f origin my_new_branch`).

 Now your new code is merge-ready and online, prepped for a Pull Request.
 Pull Requests are a formal process created by GitHub to submit your code for review by the managers of a repository, and provide them the means to merge it into the public repository should they feel the need.
 Create a Pull Request by visiting the original [Newsflash repository](https://github.com/brassil/newsflash).
 You should see a bright green button to create a new Pull Request: